CoralineAda/society/README.md

 # Fukuzatsu

 Fukuzatsu ("complexity") is a tool for measuring code complexity in Ruby class files.
-Its analysis generates relative complexity figures similar to the results of cyclomatic complexity algorithms.
-(You can learn more about cyclomatic complexity at http://en.wikipedia.org/wiki/Cyclomatic_complexity)
+Its analysis generates scores based on cyclomatic complexity algorithms, which in simplest terms measure the number of execution paths through a given piece of code.
+(You can learn more about cyclomatic complexity [here](http://en.wikipedia.org/wiki/Cyclomatic_complexity).)

 Why should you care about this kind of complexity?
 More complex code tends to attract bugs and to increase the friction around extending features or refactoring code.

-Fukuzatsu was created by [Coraline Ada Ehmke](http://where.coraline.codes/) and [Mike Ziwisky](https://github.com/mziwisky) at [Instructure](http://www.instructure.com/).
-It was inspired by Saikuro, written by Zev Blut.
+Fukuzatsu was created by [Coraline Ada Ehmke](http://where.coraline.codes/) and is maintained by [Coraline Ada Ehmke](http://where.coraline.codes/), [Mike Ziwisky](https://github.com/mziwisky), and the team at [Instructure](http://www.instructure.com/).
+It was originally inspired by Saikuro, written by Zev Blut.

 ## Screenshots